Glenn M. Anderson: Early life and education

 Anderson was born on February 21, 1913, in Hawthorne, California.
 He received a Bachelor of Arts from University of California, Los Angeles in 1936.
+He worked as a real estate developer.

+World War II

-He worked as a real estate developer and served in the United States Army as an infantry sergeant during World War II.
+Anderson served in the United States Army as an infantry sergeant during World War II.

 Career

 California Legislature

 Anderson was mayor of Hawthorne from 1940 to 1943 and a member of the California State Assembly for the 46th district from 1943 to 1951.

+Lieutenant Governor

 He served as lieutenant governor of California from 1959 to 1967, a tenure most notable for his actions relating to the 1965 Watts riots.
 With Governor Pat Brown vacationing in Greece when the riots broke out in August, 1965, Anderson served as acting governor.
 When Los Angeles officials urgently requested state support to quell the riots, Anderson waited five hours before granting approval.
 The subsequent controversy dogged Anderson for the remainder of his career and was a major factor in his 1966 defeat at the hands of Republican Robert Finch.